pydam/EmaLink/Readme.md

-# RileyLink
+# Loop2omnipod

-A custom designed Bluetooth Smart (BLE) to Sub-1 GHz module.
-The fork focuses on reducing size of the device.
+A device that bridges the communication between Loop software application and Omnipon and Medtronics insulin pumps.
+This is a fork from RileyLink, focusing on reducing size of the device and improving communication range.

 ### Hardware